-- 8.17 Due to the uncertainly of the claims and the limitation of the data, we have also included a margin in the reserve for the IBNR claims.
-If future death and disablement claims are higher (or lower) than expected then the shortfall (or excess) in the reserve would be funded from other Defined Benefit plan assets, and ultimately the Authorities. - 8.18 Hence, we have determined that the appropriate insurance reserve in respect of the pending and IBNR claims for the Defined Benefit plan as at 30 June 2023 be reduced to \$3 million. - 8.19 The death and disablement claims are expected to reduce over time as employed members reduce in number and increase in average age.
-The total future service death benefits have reduced from \$142.3 million at 30 June 2022 to \$120.5 million at 30 June 2023 and are expected to continue to reduce.
-Unless we advise otherwise or a catastrophe event occur, in our opinion, it would be sufficient to review the amount of the reserve at the next triennial actuarial investigation.
+- 8.9 In the 30 June 2023 triennial actuarial investigation, we recommended an insurance reserve of \$3.0 million be held by the Fund to cover the pending claims and incurred but not reported death and disablement claims. - 8.10 We believe that this is still an appropriate allowance for use in this report as the death and disablement claims are expected to reduce over time as employed members reduce in number and increase in average age.
+The total future service death benefits have reduced from \$120.5 million at 30 June 2023 to \$103.2 million at 30 June 2024 and are expected to continue to reduce.
+Unless we advise otherwise or a catastrophe event occurs, in our opinion, it would be sufficient to review the amount of the reserve at the next triennial actuarial investigation in 2026. - 8.11 In accordance with our recommendations in the prior actuarial investigation, we understand that Vision Super maintains an insurance reserve of \$3.0 million for the Defined Benefit plan as at 30 June 2024.
+We recommend that this reserve be retained at this level.